 True emo began in the 80s.

 Washington DC band, Rites Of Spring, were the pioneers of emo in the mid-80s when they took the sound of D.Cs hardcore scene but took the messages of “it’s us against the world” and turned it against themselves.
 Emo is short for emotional after all.
 This was the first wave of emo with Rites of Spring and Embrace leading the charge.

 The second-wave of emo hit in the 90s with bands like Chicago’s Cap’n Jazz when emo spread across the rest of the US, having previously been more of a coastal scene.

 From the get-go emo has been an insult, but also impossible to define.
 All the emo bands had emotional lyrics to unite them, but their sound and look is vastly different.
-Emo is more of a feeling and subculture rather than a definitive sound and look like punk.
+Emo is more of a feeling and subculture rather than a definitive sound.

 The Emo Trinity

 My Chemical Romance, Fall Out Boy, and Panic! at the Disco were the biggest emo bands of the 2000s.
 They sound nothing alike, and the only thing they had in common was guyliner.

 One theory for why it was a trinity, with the exclusion of Paramore, is that it refers to the holy trinity in Christianity.
 My Chemical Romance is the holy spirit, Fall Out Boy the father, and Panic!
 At The Disco the son, since Pete Wentz basically discovered them.